Active Sites of Te-hyperdoped Silicon by Hard X-ray Photoelectron Spectroscopy

 The variation in binding energy can be due to a different charge state of the Te ions, or due to a difference in screening, or a combination of both.
 For pattern A we have already identified poorly ionised Te atoms in clusters leading to an electrostatic binding energy reduction.
 The configurations monomer, dim$_{\left<111\right>}$, dim$_{\left<001\right>}$, Te$_3$Vac, and Te$_4$Vac on the other hand all correspond to strongly ionised Te.
 This is evident from the density of states (DOS) extracted from the calculations and shown in Fig.~\ref{Fig:6}.
 All configurations show a similar Fermi energy ($E-\mu$ of the conduction band minimum CBM) of around 0.3~eV.
 In addition, a shallow core level of Te at $E_B = 5.1$~eV is found at near identical energy in these calculations (shown in supplemental material Figure S6).
 The electrostatic environment of Te in these five configurations is thus similar and the difference in binding energy must derive from dynamics in the photoemission process.
 In dim$_{\left<111\right>}$, dim$_{\left<001\right>}$, Te$_3$Vac, and Te$_4$Vac the close vicinity of doubly ionised Te atoms and the increased local density of free carriers lead to increased screening when compared to the monomer case, which results in a reduced binding energy.

-In summary we have observed a multi-peak structure of the Te core level Te 3d $\frac{5}{2}$.
+In summary we have observed a multi-peak structure of the Te core level Te 3d$_{5/2}$.
 A small component (A) of the spectra is identified as arising from Te clusters.
 The high binding energy component (C) is readily identified as belonging to substitutional monomers.
 Component (B) also gives a clear and similar photoelectron diffraction pattern.
 Calculations of selected multi-Te configurations of Te in the silicon matrix are compared to these experimental data.
 The resulting patterns for dim$_{\left<111\right>}$, Te$_1$Vac and Te$_2$Vac do not match the data well.
+These multi-Te configurations may still be present in the sample, but as a minority.
 Dim$_{\left<100\right>}$ as well as Te$_3$Vac and Te$_4$Vac with vacancies give a good match to the experimental data.
 Therefore the data strongly support a large fraction of Te in such configurations and only a minority in regular dimers, or other configurations.

 Inspection of the model calculations in regards to the density of states shows that ionisation of Te is similar in all configurations, thus demonstrating the double-donor quality of Te also in the complex configurations.
 The high local density of free charge carriers is also held responsible for the chemical shift of the core level to lower binding energy.
 This strong ability of Te to supply electrons in both, monomer and multi-Te configurations serves to explain the previously observed saturation-free increase of metallic carrier density in Te-hyperdoped silicon.